Sikka's second-ever external Hackathon focused on predictive analytics – namely, predicting the production of (totally deidentified) dental practices.

 A big shout-out to all others who contributed to the success of our event – our amazing judges and Sikka team members.
 We look forward to the next Hackathon!

-Read the full press release here to know about the winners of the AI Model Hackathon.
+Read the full press release here to learn about the winners of the AI Model Hackathon.

-The winning team will be awarded cash prize $5,000
+The winning team was awarded cash prize $5,000

 Cash prize of $3,000